 With deep roots in Dorchester County’s iconic seafood industry, Ricky's business savvy was born on the docks of his family’s fish company.
 After a decade as a commercial fisherman on the Chesapeake Bay, he harnessed his entrepreneurial skills to launch a successful wholesale fish operation on Hoopers Island.
-In addition to running our business, manufacturing and sales operations, Ricky owns one of the Mid Atlantic’s largest ice companies serving hundreds of clients in Maryland, Virginia, Delaware and D.C.
+In addition to running Hoopers Island, Ricky owns one of the Mid-Atlantic’s largest ice companies serving hundreds of clients in Maryland, Virginia, Delaware and D.C.

 A third-generation watermen from Hoopers Island, Johnny crabbed and oystered on the Chesapeake for 30 years.
-Intrigued by the opportunities surrounding aquaculture, he launched our company with a vision to create a sustainable oyster population.
-Today Johnny oversees hatchery, nursery and farm operations in Crocheron and Fishing Creek.
-An aquaculture evangelist, he’s lining up industry partners, policy makers and watermen to lead an oyster revolution on the Chesapeake Bay.
+Intrigued by the opportunities surrounding aquaculture, he joined Ricky to launch Hoopers Island with a vision to create a sustainable oyster population.
+Today, Johnny continues to serve as a company owner while simultaneously creating programs to restore the oyster as a keystone species of the Chesapeake Bay.

 Innovator, investor and executive, Heather’s business acumen and financial prowess were forged on Wall Street as a leading ‘all-star’ equity research analyst.’
 After co-founding Nevada’s first non-profit cancer treatment and research facility, she now invests in emerging technologies and traditional industries that save lives, renew the environment, create jobs, and make the world safer.
 A native Marylander with roots on the Eastern Shore, Heather’s business interests and passions led her to partner with Ricky and Johnny to seek a globally thriving, sustainable oyster industry.